winfsp/winfsp/doc/WinFsp-API-winfsp.h.md

 - _DevicePath_ \- The name of the control device for this file system.
 This must be either FSP\_FSCTL\_DISK\_DEVICE\_NAME or FSP\_FSCTL\_NET\_DEVICE\_NAME.
 - _VolumeParams_ \- Volume parameters for the newly created file system.
-- _Interface_ \- A pointer to the actual operations that actually implement this user mode file system.
+- _Interface_ \- A pointer to the operations that implement this user mode file system.
 - _PFileSystem_ \- [out]
 Pointer that will receive the file system object created on successful return from this call.